nobodyPerfecZ/discord-bot/README.md

 # discord-bot

-`discord-bot` is a project where we want to build music bot for the discord server `Wixoss Gaming` to play the audio stream of a YouTube video given the link.
+`discord-bot` is a project where we want to build a music bot for the discord server `Wixoss Gaming` to play the audio stream of a YouTube video given the link.

 The current supported commands are listed in the following table: